KOP-sl/alx-zero_day/0x03-git/README.md

-The road to success is nit easy
+The road to success is not easy.
+Always have a positive mindset